zhanglj37/sampleMplus/README.md

 Using Monte Carlo simulation method, this "sampleMplus" package can explore the least sample size for your structural equation models.

-The least sample size is chosen based on the following criteria:
+The least sample size is chosen using binary search based on the following criteria:

 For structural parameters: